-His content is perfect for people at different stages of exercising, whether you’re a beginner who wants to learn the ropes or an intermediate or advanced weightlifter looking to refine their exercise strategy.
+His content is perfect for people at different stages of exercising, whether you’re a beginner who wants to learn the ropes, an intermediate, or an advanced weightlifter looking to refine your exercise strategy.

 3. Yoga with Adriene

-Yoga with Adriene is the go-to YouTube fitness channel when it comes to yoga.
-When you type ‘yoga’ into YouTube at the time of writing, this channel is the first result that appears.
+Yoga with Adriene is the go-to YouTube fitness channel for yoga.
+At the time of writing, when you type ‘yoga’ into YouTube, this channel accounts for the top two results.

-Adriene Mishler, the channel’s founder, was already a big name before lockdown – but the pandemic has propelled her stardom to new heights.
-In April 2020 alone, she gained 610,000 new subscribers.
+Though Adriene Mishler, the channel’s founder, was already a big name before COVID, the pandemic propelled her stardom to new heights.

 In recent years, Yoga with Adriene has become a household channel when it comes to the practice of yoga at home.
-Many people who become passionate about yoga have attributed their passion for the sport to Mishler and continue watching her videos.
+In fact, many people passionate about yoga have attributed their passion to Mishler, and continue watching her videos.

-Created by husband-and-wife duo Daniel and Kelli Segars, FitnessBlender features more than 600 free videos offering you various options for your home training programme.
+Created by husband-and-wife duo Daniel and Kelli Segars, FitnessBlender features hundreds of free videos offering you various options for your home training programme.